csieber/alpha-dataset/README.md

 If you use the provided material, please cite the following paper:

-*Keep Calm and Don't Switch: About the Relationship Between Switches and Quality in HAS*, Christian Moldovan, Korbinian Hagn, Christian Sieber, Wolfgang Kellerer, Tobias Hoßfeld, pubished at PhD Workshop “Modelling Communication Networks” at International Teletraffic Congress 2017 (ITC 2017), September, 2017, Genoa, Italy.
+*Keep Calm and Don't Switch: About the Relationship Between Switches and Quality in HAS*, Christian Moldovan, Korbinian Hagn, Christian Sieber, Wolfgang Kellerer, Tobias Hoßfeld, pubished at the Modeling Communication Networks workshop at the International Teletraffic Congress (ITC 2017), September, 2017, Genoa, Italy.